Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major

 These magnetic flux ropes displayed gradual heating and upward motion before the eruptions.
-Therefore, this highly active AR 11429 serves as an ideal candidate to investigate the evolution of pre-flare brightenings.
+Therefore, this highly active AR 11429 is an ideal candidate to the BADPIT method application to a flaring active region case.

-Conversely, AR 13186, observed in mid-January 2023, exhibited no flaring activity (no C-class flares or above in the 48 hours preceding and following nor during the chosen interval).
-Remarkably, however, it shared a similar Hale-class ($\beta\gamma\delta$) as the chosen flaring AR (11429), providing a contrasting case with a similar sunspot class.
 Table~\ref{tab:datasets} summarises the flaring activity, the datasets used, and the study periods for the two ARs.

-In Sections \ref{sec:desat} -- \ref{analy:magneticfield} below, we present a step-by-step application of the BADPIT methodology, which allows us to track the evolution of TBs over a 24-hour period in greater detail than previously possible.
+In Sections \ref{sec:desat} -- \ref{analy:magneticfield} below, we present a step-by-step application of the BADPIT methodology, which allows us to track the evolution of TBs over a 24-hour period in greater detail than previously attempted.
 This improvement is achieved by first correcting for the saturation effects in the AIA observations, which would otherwise hinder the detection of TBs.